yabellini/docs.carpentries.org/topic_folders/instructor_training/email_templates_trainers.md

     - ["The Science of Learning"](https://carpentries.github.io/instructor-training/files/papers/science-of-learning-2015.pdf)
     - ["The Carpentries Annual Report"](https://carpentries.org/files/reports/Carpentries2020AnnualReport.pdf)

 1. [Create a profile in The Carpentries database](https://amy.carpentries.org/forms/request_training/).
 This is necessary for you to be certified as a Carpentries Instructor.
+Please select "Profile Creation for Pre-approved Trainees" and enter the code [**NOTE to Trainer: you may use your workshop slug as a registration code.**]

 **Checkout: The Instructor Certification Process**